HSV Submissions Archive 2000 to 2009

 (f) Adequate funding is essential to deal with these problems.

-Chaplains in State Schools – submitted 2 October 2006 – In the HSV submission, we made the following points:
+Chaplains in State Schools – submitted 2 October 2006 – Regarding the proposal to install Christian chaplains in government schools, HSV submitted the following points:

 (a) This political initiative violates the separation of State and religion.